SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Thank you too," Rainbow said.

-"Bring me all your dishes and mine," Pinkie said.
+"Bring me all your dishes and mine."

 "You got it," Rainbow said enthusiastically before she started to do so.